aardappel/lobster/docs/source/philosophy.md

     and optionally immutable objects.
-    Lobster actually has very powerful object oriented features (its overloading and dynamic dispatch being more expressive than in most OO languages), but it doesn't push it's OO angle to the forefront, and unlike OO languages doesn't have an object heavy API.
+    Lobster actually has very powerful object oriented features (its overloading and dynamic dispatch being more expressive than in most OO languages), but it doesn't push its OO angle to the forefront, and unlike OO languages doesn't have an object heavy API.
 While OO brought us many important ideas in programming, it is also single-handedly responsible for the crippling over-engineering culture so prevalent nowadays, and Lobster is